 Exchange and guest students are accepted twice a year.
 The application deadlines are:

-- 1 May for applications to enrol for the autumn semester or a full academic year
+- 1 May at 11:59 (noon) for applications to enrol for the autumn semester or a full academic year (online application portal available from April 1st)

-- 1 November for applications to enrol for the spring semester
+- 1 November at 11:59 (noon) for applications to enrol for the spring semester (online application portal available from October 1st)

 You can apply to enrol as an exchange or guest students in the weeks prior to the application deadlines stated above.
 First you must sign up as an applicant in our online application system.
-Once you have signed up as an applicant, you will receive an email with instructions on how to submit examples of your work electronically along with the other information and documentation required.
+Once you have registered ,you can create an application.
+Please note, that your application is received only after clicking 'send' on the last step in the application form.

 As a prospective applicant you must submit the following documentation: